getdish/dish/packages/ui-static/README.md

 - add a few html props for niceness
   - transition, cursor
 - Link - can maybe fully extract, if we can just run the actual component and then return the results???
-- could hoist the classname strings out of functions (better done by something like closure, but does closure do it really tho?)
 - CSS variables for color!